amstanley1/virtual-pet-shelter/readme.md

 //refactor
-//compare to example
-//Stretch tasks
+//DNA Stretch task?

 Check:
+run through
+readme
 comments
-readme
 communication between Classes

 Emboldened by your recent success with caring for a stray horse you found, you